ryanvilbrandt/commission_tracker/src/host_quick_guide.md

 ### As a Host, you will need to...

 * Keep an eye on the New Commissions queue.
+* Remove any new commissions that violate ToS (see Guidelines for Commission below).
 * Assign any new commissions to the correct queues.
 * If Artists with empty queues aren't taking commissions, assign commissions to them.
 * Keep an eye on chat and answer any questions people may have about their commissions.